vuejs/docs/src/guide/composition-api-introduction.md

 console.log(counter.value) // 1
 ```

-Wrapping any values inside an object might seem unnecessary at first, but is required to keep the behaviour unified across different data types in JavaScript.
+Wrapping values inside an object might seem unnecessary but is required to keep the behavior unified across different data types in JavaScript.
 That’s because in JavaScript, primitive types like `Number` or `String` are passed by value, not by reference:

 ![Pass by reference vs pass by value](https://blog.penjee.com/wp-content/uploads/2015/02/pass-by-reference-vs-pass-by-value-animation.gif)

 Having a wrapper object around any value allows us to safely pass it across our whole app without worrying about losing its reactivity somewhere along the way.

 ::: tip Note
-In other words, `ref` is creating a **Reactive Reference** to our value.
+In other words, `ref` creates a **Reactive Reference** to our value.
 The concept of working with **References** will be used often throughout the Composition API.
 :::

-Back to our example, lets update our code to create a reactive `repositories` variable.
+Back to our example, let's create a reactive `repositories` variable:

 ```js
 // src/components/UserRepositories.vue `setup` function